-CPS Baseload Selection: The above baseload and swing volumes are offered contingent upon capacity currently under the control of Gm in the South Texas Pipeline.
-If, under this offer, CPS elects to have its baseload and swing providers transport on GM’s capacity in the South Texas Pipeline for delivery to the Delivery Point, and if such transport is agreed to among the parties, then the volumes contained in this offer will be impacted and GM reserves the right to adjust the volumes contained in this offer or to withdraw this offer.
+CPS Baseload Selection: The above baseload and swing volumes are offered contingent upon capacity currently available in the South Texas Pipeline.
+If, under this offer, CPS elects to have its baseload and swing providers transport on HPL’s capacity in the South Texas Pipeline for delivery to the Delivery Point, and if such transport is agreed to among the parties, then the volumes contained in this offer will be impacted and GM reserves the right to adjust the volumes contained in this offer or to withdraw this offer.

 Term: Five years commencing July 1, 2002.

-Gas Quality: GM shall warrant that the natural gas sold to CPS during the Term will meet or exceed the quality specified in RFQ 14886.
+Gas Quality: The natural gas sold to CPS during the Term will meet or exceed the quality specified in RFQ 14886.

 Small Business Utilization: The natural gas commodity sold to CPS under this Offer does not require the use by GM of subcontractors.
 Please refer to the attached completed City Public Service Subcontracting Documents package included in RFQ 14886 in Appendix #1 to this Offer.
-Please note that included in the Appendix #1 is a statement of the corporate diversity policy of American Electric Power (“AEP”) the of GM .
+Please note that included in the Appendix #1 is a statement of the corporate diversity policy of American Electric Power (“AEP”) the parent of GM .
 The policy, in summary, indicates that it is the AEP corporate practice to utilize small and or disadvantaged businesses.
 We have additionally included a statement which is found in AEP requirements for use of contractors.
 We trust that these statements will indicate that while we will not need subcontractors in the performance of this offer it is our corporate policy to involve small businesses and minorities.

 Non-Performance: GM has reviewed the terms and conditions specified in the CPS Master Gas Purchase/Sale Agreement attached to RFQ 14886 regarding Article 3 “Quantity Obligations” and Article 4 “Defaults and Remedies”.
 While GM reserves the right to negotiate alternate language to included in the definitive CPS Master Gas Purchase/Sale Agreement related to this offer, the terms and conditions tha are contained in the draft example are, in principle, acceptable to GM.

-Credit Status: GM is willing to negotiate specific remedies with CPS within a definitive CPS Master Gas Purchase/Sales Agreement should a change in the credit status of GM occur.
+Credit Status: GM is willing to negotiate specific remedies with CPS within a definitive CPS Master Gas Purchase/Sales Agreement.
 Please refer to Appendix 2 for credit history and status of AEP.

 Base Proposal T-1, T-2; Transportataion Services

 GM is not offering transportation services under the terms of this offer.
-However, GM is open to discussions with CPS regarding transpotation services that potentially could be supplied by GM.
-As a function of the volume and location of the receipt and delivery points identified by CPS, GM may be able to offer financially attractive transportation service.
+However, GM is open to discussions with CPS regarding transpotation services that potentially could be supplied by HPL.
+As a function of the volume and location of the receipt and delivery points identified by CPS, GM through its affiliate, HPL may be able to offer financially attractive transportation service.

 Base Proposal LM-1: Load Management Services

-Load Management Option: GM is currently operating the physical pipeline asset and managing an average daily volume of gas received from suppliers and shippers and delivered to market of 1.7 Billion Cubic Feet per day.
+Load Management Option: GM’s affiliate, HPL is currently operating the physical pipeline asset and managing an average daily volume of gas received from suppliers and shippers and delivered to market of 1.7 Billion Cubic Feet per day.
 This pipeline business is managed by a team of gas controllers, gas schedulers, gas traders and asset management personnel that are located in Houston, Texas.
-Because of this substantial pipeline experience we are confident that we can design a mutually agreeable plan that will enable the management of the natural gas load of CPS to be added to the GM system operation.
+Because of this substantial pipeline experience we are confident that we can design a mutually agreeable plan that will enable the management of the natural gas load of CPS to be added to the HPL system operation.
 We are confident of our ability to manage the load requirements of CPS in a manner satisfactory to CPS.
 We also believe that this addition can be done at an economic cost.
 GM offers this option to CPS irrespective of which of the Bundled Gas Sales Options offered above by GM is selected by CPS.